Sparsh-Sharma/sparsh-sharma.github.io/index.md

 ## Welcome to my website

-I am pursuing my Ph.D. jointly at the Brandenburg Technical University and the Technical University-Berlin.
+Thanks for visiting!
+I am currently a PhD student at the Brandenburg Technical University and the Technical University-Berlin working in the field of aeroacoustics and turbuelnce.
 My research group's official page is [here](https://www.b-tu.de/fg-akustik/).

 ## Code Development Projects